After the latest (AN)OTHER ORGY workshop

 We will agree on verbal and nonverbal cues that can be used to signal whether we want more, less, or to stop.

-Harmonious cooperation is just as important here as creating space to handle situations with care when misunderstandings or excitement do lead to disagreements.
+Harmonious cooperation is just as important here as creating space to handle situations with care when misunderstandings or agitation do lead to a breakdown in consensus.

-Matís and Beata will be there to facilitate the space; they won’t be participating in the exercises or orgies, but will do their best to provide you with gloves, lube, and other supplies if needed.
+Matís and Beata will be holding the space, so they won’t be participating in the exercises or attempted orgies, but will do their best to provide you with gloves, lube, and other supplies if needed.
 At most, one of us might step in if it makes sense during a group exercise, if something else isn’t working out, or if we can help with our expertise, experience, and creativity.
-In doing so, we strive to be as mindful as possible of our position of power and to follow the intentions that align with and support the group’s process (rather than primarily seeking to gain something for ourselves personally from these interactions).
+In doing so, we’ll try to be as aware as possible of our position of power and to follow the intentions that correspond to and support the group’s process at any given moment (rather than primarily seeking to gain something for ourselves personally from these interactions).

-We expect everyone to act with caution, openness, respect for consent, and mindfulness, and we encourage everyone to be mindful of their own boundaries and take personal responsibility.
+We expect everyone to act with caution, openness, a focus on consent, and mindfulness, and we encourage everyone to be mindful of their own boundaries and take personal responsibility.

-We reserve the right to ask participants to leave the workshop if their behavior is offensive.
+We reserve the right to exclude participants from further participation in the workshop if their behavior is offensive.
 Hate speech will not be tolerated.

 Financing

-We are very excited to be able to try this experiment—thanks to the support of the Ewaldshof—and let participants decide for themselves how much they can and would like to pay.
+We are very excited to try this experiment—thanks to the support of the Ewaldshof—and let participants decide for themselves how much they can and would like to pay.

 SCHEDULE